johnmn3/ti-yong/README.md

 them after they've already been defined.
 They parameterize every part of the insides of a function, turning its semantics inside out, so that those implementation parts are not coupled together by the function closure.

-Transformers allow you to share implementation without forcing specific abstractions.
-It's an abstract function, so your code doesn't have to be.

-People are complaining that "reusable" code is problematic.

-“duplication is far cheaper than the wrong abstraction” they say “prefer duplication over the wrong abstraction” they say

-The main method of implementation reuse in clojure is by convention of making small, single purpose functions.
-We make small lego blocks out of functions that can be easily composed together to create any large scale behavior we want.

-This has one downside though - while it's easy to swap out one function anywhere in an heirarchy of functions composed together with another function with the new feature, we still have to recompose the entire heirarchy downstream of the new function.
-Easy to do - you can essentially copy and paste the same composition logic downstream of the new function.

-In other words, for function C in A->B->C->D->E, if we need a new E that needs a new feature from C, then when we go to make a new C we have to also go make a new D that wraps the new C, so that the new E can wrap the new D.

-So, we're not really getting to reuse D in this new C/new D relationship.
-Technically, there's no reason we should have to rewrite all the wrappers between a new function and an old one that is getting a new feature.
-We can't do that though, because by "closing over" our implementations we are preventing the sharing of their compositions.
 </details>

 ##  Prior Art